 Being a responsible adult is so much more than paying the bills.
 To remind myself of all these lessons, I’ve written them down for future reference.
 I still hesitate to share these personal thoughts but my goal is to get out of my comfort zone and do something I normally wouldn’t do.

 People have to realize that they have control over their situations.
 No matter how much you help someone, if they don’t want to pick themselves up, then your efforts are useless.
 Sometimes, the best way to help a person is to allow them to struggle on their own.
-Give them space to grow and solve their own problems.
+Give them space to grow and allow them to solve their own problems.

 With these thoughts, I’m pulled back to reality.
 I understand that media can change the way we think about ourselves.
 It’s hard to avoid but we can’t allow it to define us.
-We have to be present and aware.
+We have to be aware.

-Again, with social media, it’s so easy to see people succeed without learning their full story.
+Again, with social media, it’s so easy to see people succeed without learning the full story.
 It’s so easy to forget that we only see a snippet of a person’s life.
-They might make it look easy but there’s a big chance they spent hours working towards their achievement.
+They might make it look easy but there’s a good chance they spent hours working on their achievement.
 Always remember that you are a unique individual with your own unique experiences.
 You are shaped by your past and have control over your present.
-Just focus on your own goals and be happy for other people.
+Focus on your own goals and be happy for other people.